kevinyswong/kevinyswong.github.io/index.md

 legs."
 But let's not forget that the Jews fought back too in World War II, the many resistors like Hannah Senesh who did not simply flee.
 Or Niuta Teitelbaum who stood up to three Nazis: "She blushed, smiled meekly and then pulled out a gun and shot each one.
 Two were killed, one wounded.
-Niuta, however, wasn’t satisfied.
-She found a physician’s coat, entered the hospital where the injured man was being treated, and killed both the Nazi and the police officer who had been guarding him."
+Niuta, however, wasn't satisfied.
+She found a physician's coat, entered the hospital where the injured man was being treated, and killed both the Nazi and the police officer who had been guarding him."